 Want a few quick trip primers?

-The trip is about connecting to nature, a community and finding awe.
+The trip is about connecting to nature, finding community, getting in some exercise, redefining your view of the cold and finding awe.
 It’s also the theme of almost all the videos we make.
-Both of the following two videos were shot at Snowcamps in the past, and provide a bit of a primer for things you’ll see and do there.
+Both of the following two videos were shot at SnowCamps in the past, and provide a bit of a primer for things you’ll see and do there.

 You’ll also have free access to our 3 Online Courses which are primers in outdoor survival, knots, and how to create outdoor media (an added 250 dollar bonus).